soapdog/webextension-feed-and-blogroll-discovery/README.md

 A handy add-on that helps surface feeds and blogrolls from websites you visit.

-![Animation showing the add-on working and sending the feed to a native feed reading application.](animation.gif)
+![Animation showing the add-on working and sending the feed to a native feed reading application.](animation.gif) _Animation showing the add-on working and sending the feed to a native feed reading application._

 # Privacy Policy